The Environmental Remediation Group (ERG)

 The Environmental Remediation Group and its core team members have industry leading experience in the design, construction, and implementation of all three thermal remediation technologies.

-As a company, we have implemented nineteen (19) thermal remediation projects.
-Within our organization, our team of thermal remediation experts have collectively designed, built, and operated over 110 different thermal remediation projects.
-Starting with the very first commercial projects in the 1990's, our team has been the heartbeat of the thermal remediation industry for over 28-years, designing and implementing some of the most advanced thermal projects ever endeavored, with accolades that include:
+As a company, we have implemented twenty-two (22) thermal remediation projects.
+Within our organization, our team of thermal remediation experts have collectively designed, built, and operated over 112 different thermal remediation projects.
+Starting with the very first commercial projects in the 1990's, our team has been the heartbeat of the thermal remediation industry for over 29-years, designing and implementing some of the most advanced thermal projects ever endeavored, with accolades that include:

 • The commercial development of Electrical Resistance Heating (ERH) in the 1990's.